 Pain is experienced differently by everyone and can be short-term, long-term, mental, or physical.
 Because everyone explains pain differently, pain related to mesh failure can go unnoticed.

-Chronic pain is pain that lasts longer than a few months.
-If the pain results from a hernia mesh procedure, severe pain will likely occur along the area of hernia repair.
+Chronic pain from hernia mesh surgery and severe pain will likely occur along the area of hernia repair.

 What Is Skin Bruising?